 Where do I get certified copies of the deceased’s death certificate?

 We take care of this for you!
 Just let us know how many additional certified copies your will need.
-The charge is $15 for each certified copy.
+The charge is $18 and then $15 for each additional copy.

 Is there anything else I will be required to buy?